 But you're right.

-Um, you know, this using uh your public uh position under Secretary of State to offer the equivalent of a bribe um to the FBI to take a top secret classified document and doctor it so that it looks like it's unclassified to protect Hillary Clinton and Uma Avinen.
+You know, this using your public position under Secretary of State to offer the equivalent of a bribe to the FBI to take a top-secret classified document and doctor it so that it looks like it's unclassified to protect Hillary Clinton and Uma Abenin.

 I mean, that's obstruction of the FBI investigation.

-And you know, I was talking about it last night with you and Alan Dershwitz and Dershowitz said, well, there wasn't an exchange of money, it didn't actually happen.
+And, you know, I was talking about it last night with you, and Alan Dershowitz and Dershowitz said, well, there wasn't an exchange of money.

 Under the bribery statute, it's a thing of value, not money.

-Because the Intelligence Committee has direct access to top secret classified information that Muller does not necessarily have access to.
+Because the Intelligence Committee has direct access to top-secret classified information that Mueller does not necessarily have access to.

-Their investigation is longer, uh two years, two hundred plus witnesses, three hundred thousand pages of documents they've examined, uh, and they've come up with nothing.
+Their investigation is longer, two years, 200-plus witnesses, 300,000 pages of documents they've examined, and they've come up with nothing.

 They could have saved themselves two years just by reading my book.